NadeemAfana/nadeemafana.github.io/_posts/archived/2023-10-27-how-secure-frontend-app.md

         </body>
         </html>
         ```
-        The above install a lightweight Javascript library that does the heavylifting for authentication.
+        The above install a lightweight Javascript library that does the heavy lifting for authentication.
     * From the **Installation** section,  copy the Html code block that says *Copy the following Html code and paste it where you want to show the login and signup forms on your website pages* and paste inside the `login.html` inside the `<body>..</body>` tag such as the following
         ```html
         ...